rmc12304/mosaic_project/README.md

 The idea is to provide a simple and effective way of creating beautiful photo mosaic collages with a reduced input and manual work by the user.

-In release 0.1 a script was implemented to pick any image and, after input of any 2 x 2 dimensions by the user, create a collage with small samples of the original image.
+In release 0.1 a script was implemented to pick any image and, after input of any 2 x 2 dimensions by the user, create a collage using multiple small samples of the original image.
 See examples below:

 # ORIGINAL IMAGE